 Can Simple Intranet restrict only part of my existing site vs the whole WordPress install?

 Yes, Simple Intranet can restrict parts of a site vs the whole thing.
-By default, it protects the whole WordPress site, but you can deactivate that by unchecking a box under “Settings / Employees” that is under “Private Site” that says: On this settings page for Employees, you can also check to active the Login Form widget so users can login to view restricted content.
+By default, it protects the whole WordPress site, but you can deactivate that by unchecking a box under “Settings / Groups” that is under “Private Site” that says: On this settings page for Groups, you can also check to active the Login Form widget so users can login to view restricted content.
 Then you can use short codes to restrict content.
 You can add these bolded short codes to any page or post (these are documented when you click on the main “Simple Intranet” menu item in the top left of the WordPress dashboard when you install.

 - To restrict content only to employees who are logged in, include content between these shortcodes: [employee_logged_

 - To display a new member/employee registration form (requires username/e-mail and sends password via e-mail), use this shortcode: [register] in a post/page.

 - To show content only to employees with specific roles, add content between these shortcodes: [access role="administrator,editor"]Content for admins or editors only.[/access] in a post/page.

 By default, once Simple Intranet is installed, your entire WordPress installation is protected behind the standard WordPress login screen (username / password required).
 Once, for example, a Subscriber (lowest access role – read only) logs in, they will have access to view the site (now an intranet) edit their Users / Your Profile information from the Dashboard.
 Read more on standard WordPress roles/permission levels here.